 The uucheck command checks the /etc/uucp/Permissions file for correct configuration.

-Example of a BNU Configuration for a Telephone Connection, Example of a BNU Configuration for a TCP/IP Connection, and Example of a BNU Configuration for a Direct Connection in AIX 5L Version 5.2 System Management Guide: Communications and Networks.
+BNU configuration for a telephone connection example, Example of BNU configuration for a TCP/IP connection, and BNU configuration for a direct connection in Networks and communication management.